tmpfs/prism/README.md

 When the `experimentalPlugins` option is given plugins that handle these properties are configured.

-Note that enabling these properties makes use of the `context` object to propagate values down to child components.
+These properties are considered experimental as they make use of `context` to propagate values to child components and the behaviour is undefined when components wrapped by `Prism()` make use of the `context`.

 #### font